Skip to Content

 Military Justice Attorneys Secure Not-Guilty Verdict for Soldier Charged with Murder

-• It was an exciting, fast-paced, and ground-breaking year for MJA filled with battles won, clients we were proud to represent, and expansion into new and exciting practice areas.
+• It was an exciting, fast-paced, and ground-breaking year for MJA, filled with battles won, clients we were proud to represent, and expansion into new and exciting practice areas.

 In 2024, MJA fought victoriously for clients at courts-martial, administrative separation boards, and the military’s correction boards, as well as defended service members facing a host of adverse administrative actions—with specular results.
 MJA also represented active-duty service members and veterans in federal litigation for claims arising under the Servicemembers Civil Relief Act (SCRA), Camp Lejeune Justice Act, and Defense Base Act.